 Bottom line: If your client has no practical choice but to plead guilty to a felony on this charge, at least you may be able to get rid of the strike.

 Jerod Gunsberg is a Los Angeles criminal defense attorney who handles serious and violent felonies as well as all criminal matters in and around the Los Angeles area.
-If you have a legal problem, contact Jerod at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you have a legal problem, contact Jerod at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.